Step-Up In Basis: What Is It And How Does It Work?

 Step-Up In Basis FAQs

-Taxes can be complicated, especially when you apply the emotional process of managing inherited assets.
-The answers to these common questions can help steer you in the right direction for your step-up in basis.
+Taxes are complicated enough without the extra layer of dealing with a loss and managing inherited assets.
+Use the answers to these common questions to help steer you in the right direction for your step-up in basis.

-Primary residences are exempt from the capital gains tax up to a specific value based on your tax filing status.
+Primary residences are exempt from capital gains tax up to a specific amount based on your tax filing status.
 Individual taxpayers are exempt up to $250,000, and joint taxpayers are exempt up to $500,000.
-Any capital gains beyond these limits are subject to taxation.
+Any capital gains above these caps are subject to taxation.

 Untaxed income, retirement savings and interest-bearing accounts aren’t eligible for a step-up in basis, including: